zpostfacto/vjson/README.md

   fast.
 Has a SaX model, which might be useful if you want that.
 Too big for my needs, nearly 40 headers.
 - [JSON for Modern C++](https://github.com/nlohmann/json) A 23K line
   header file.
-One design goal was the ability to put "JSON" loking syntax directly in C++ code and use Modern C++ be able to parse it into a data structure.
+One design goal was the ability to put "JSON" looking syntax directly in C++ code and use Modern C++ be able to parse it into a data structure.
 - [ujson](https://github.com/awangk/ujson) A tiny library that I was